Let the craziness begin as Reel Blondes opens another wacky musical adventure of Blondie and her pals at the beauty salon.

 Center Rep presents Jon Marans' "Old Wicked Songs" Feb.
 5-March 2 at Walnut Creek's Lesher Center for the Arts.

 The two-person play features Patrick Russell as the young American piano prodigy who travels to Vienna in hopes of reconnecting with his music.
 He is assigned to an elderly vocal teacher, played by Dan Hiatt.
+The two very different men begin an inspirational journal with music as their common bond.
+Jessica Heidt directs.

 Call 925-943-SHOW or go to www.lesherartscenter.org.